input-output-hk/marlowe-doc/tutorials/marlowe-model.md

 title: The Marlowe model
 ---

+# The Marlowe model

 Marlowe is designed to support the execution of financial contracts on blockchain, and specifically to work on Cardano.
 Contracts are built by putting together a small number of constructs that can be combined to describe many different kinds of financial contract.

 Before we describe those constructs, we need to look at our general approach to modelling contracts in Marlowe, and the context in which Marlowe contracts are executed, the Cardano blockchain.
 In doing this we also introduce some of the terminology that we will use, indicating definitions by *italics*.

-# Contracts
+## Contracts

 Contracts in Marlowe run on a blockchain, but need to interact with the off-chain world.
 The *parties* to the contract, whom we also call the